firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/flipsky.md

 ## Tuning Guardrails
 - **Manual detection beats wizard defaults.** Measure Rs/Ls with trusted meters and rerun detection on warmed motors; inaccurate auto-detect values have produced rough starts and ABS faults.¹³
 - **Disable the phase filter and switch observers.** Flipsky 75200 V2 installs stop idling hot once the phase filter is off, the `mxlemming` observer is active, and phase current is trimmed near 80–120 A.²
-- **Cap absolute current at or below 300 A.** Teardown autopsies of 75100 boards that saw 450–500 A absolute ended in toasted MOSFETs—set `ABS Max Current` conservatively and verify logs after every firmware update.¹⁴
+- **Cap absolute current at or below 300 A.** Paolo’s 75100 disintegrated after 450–500 A ABS tests; community consensus keeps absolute current near 250–300 A with cooling mods logged before filing support tickets, and new logs of 75100 deaths above 300 A reinforce the ceiling.【F:data/vesc_help_group/text_slices/input_part003.txt†L11641-L11710】¹⁴
+- **Watch absolute spikes on singles.** A separate 75100 failed after 450–500 A absolute current despite upgrades—keep single-board builds below ~300 A ABS and log heatsink/shunt temps religiously.【F:data/vesc_help_group/text_slices/input_part003.txt†L11641-L11710】
 - **Balance front/rear outputs.** Dual-drive builds stay predictable when battery and phase currents match across controllers; upping the rear ratio alone can free-spin fronts.¹⁵
 - **Respect motor-side limits.** Magic Pie 5 hubs, for example, regained launch torque at ~120 A phase while battery stayed near 25 A—chasing more just overheats the motor.¹⁶